-Alberta Education is collaborating with Alberta Health to decide when to transition from one scenario to another- depending on the status of the COVID-19 pandemic in communities across the province.
+Alberta Education is collaborating with Alberta Health to decide when to transition from one scenario to another - depending on the status of the COVID-19 pandemic in communities across the province.
 The province has decided that students will return to school in September under an updated (October 8, 2020) Scenario 1 of the provincial re-entry strategy.
 Therefore, at any point during the school year, the province could decide whether schools across Alberta, schools in a particular region, or individual schools and classrooms need to move from one scenario to another.
 This decision will always be made by a medical officer of health in collaboration with education officials.
-On November 24, 2020, Premier Kenney chose to temporarily limit Grades 7-12 students to at-home, online learning until January 11, 2020.
+On November 24, 2020, Premier Kenney chose to temporarily limit Grades 7-12 students to at-home, online learning until January 11, 2021.
 ECS-Grade 6 will remain in Scenario One.

 On Dec.
 8, Premier Jason Kenney announced new and stronger province-wide public health restrictions, which will be in place until at least Jan.
 12, to protect the health-care system and slow the spread of COVID-19.
 A ban on all indoor and outdoor social gatherings, as well as mandatory mask-use, became effective immediately, while all other measures come into effect on Sunday (Dec.
 13).
 The announcement did not include any changes for schools; thus, programming and protocols will continue as previously directed.
 All of the new health restrictions are posted on the government's website.
+On January 4, 2021, Minister LaGrange announced that K-12 students will return to school as of January 11, 2021.
+We will continue to follow all Chief Medical Officer of health recommendations to keep our students and staff safe in our schools.
+As of February 8, 2021, Premier Kenney announced relaxed restrictions regarding physical activities organized by schools, assuming that hospitalization numbers are 600 or lower, including intensive care patients.
+By April 6, 2021, we faced growing numbers of Covid cases and new variants, which resulted in moving back to Step 1 in Premier Kenney's Path Forward.